syntixi/website/docs/guides/core/function.md

 From the aspect of portability, the container image has better portability compares to bundle.
 Hence, an important thing to consider is **how hard to solve portability problem**.
-For example, if Syntixi is installed at the client-side, then create with container image would be a better choice as the container image contains necessary execution environment and dependencies.
+For example, if Syntixi is installed at the client-side, then create with container image would be a better choice as the container image contains all necessary execution environment and dependencies.

 * Compiled or interpreted language